mortacious/python-optix/README.md

 # Python-OptiX

-Python wrapper for the OptiX 7.3 raytracing engine by Nvidia.
+Python wrapper for the OptiX 7.3 raytracing engine.

 Python-OptiX wraps the OptiX C++ API using Cython and provides a simplified interface to the original C-like API using mainly the